yar-votes/yar-votes.github.io/index.md

 * **Supervisor 3rd District: Wilma Chan** She voted against Urban Shield.
 Even though she's running unopposed, she deserves a boost for that.
 * **Assessor: Phong La**
 * **Clerk: Melissa Wilk**
 * **DA: Pamela Price** An actual factual prison abolitionist, endorsed by Angela Davis.
 For real.
+I am so happy I get to vote for her.
 * **Sheriff: write in anyone** Seriously, Ahern is monster and he's running unopposed.
 Write in anyone else and remember to fill in the arrow.
 Write in your mom, or "fuck you".
 Either works.

 # the great gay judge debate